Last Updated on February 22, 2023

-It seems to be common for mail to not make it to new soldiers in basic training for the first two weeks.
+It seems to be common for mail not to make it to new soldiers in basic training for the first two weeks.
 Whether it is being held or it just takes some time to process the mail when a new class comes in is anyone’s guess.

-Rest assured if the letter was addressed correctly, he will eventually receive it.
+Rest assured, if the letter was addressed correctly, he will eventually receive it.

 I remember feeling horrible when my husband called and was upset that I had not written him yet.
 But I had been writing daily since he left.
 He got all of my letters shortly after that.

 Phone Calls in Basic & Moving After Graduation